Mina, South Dakota: History

 A post office called Mina was established in 1909, and remained in operation until 1983.
 The community most likely was named after Mina Erling, the daughter of a railroad official.

 1999 Learjet crash

 In 1999, a Learjet carrying PGA golfer Payne Stewart and five other people (including two pilots and three passengers) crashed in a field about a mile south of Mina.
-All were already dead from a lack of oxygen long before the crash.
+All were allegedly dead from a lack of oxygen long before the crash.